bookstein/project_prototype/README.md

 ##About the project##

 I chose my project inspired by my interest in social movements and informed by a past internship at Causes.com, a tech start-up that made tools for online activism.
 Towards the beginning of the project period, I learned that only 23% of millenials planned to vote in the 2014 midterm elections.
 I wondered how social media might have an impact on voter turnout: do people have political friends on social media?
 If so, do they put themselves in an echo chamber of like-minded people?
-While it was easy to brainstorm diverse project ideas, I narrowed my scope to finding the politicalness of Twitter friends.
+While it was easy to brainstorm diverse project ideas, I narrowed my scope to scoring the "politicalness" of Twitter friends.

-I began scoring Twitter users’ politicalness by counting political hashtags, based on ~1000 co-occurring political hashtags harvested from Twitter.
+I began scoring Twitter users' tweets by counting political hashtags, based on ~1000 co-occurring political hashtags harvested from Twitter.
 But after my advisor suggested I look into machine learning as a way to identify political speech, I quickly re-oriented my project.
 Talking through the concepts of machine learning with mentors was invaluable; their explanations enabled me to understand the tools I was using in NLTK and scikit-learn.

 Several iterations of scoring algorithms later - simple hashtag counting, using NLTK's Naive Bayes to classify hashtags, and finally using scikit-learn's Bernoulli Naive Bayes to classify full-text tweets - my project identifies the average probability that a user's recent tweets are political.